jkeohan/jsd920_class_repo/projects/sayhi/readme.md

 * Include a lanuage API to dynamically translate build the translation
 * Store each translation in object for cooresponding country so as not to query API a second time
 * Inclue audio (if possible) of translations as some languages are too unique and\or have regional dialects that make it impossible to visually decipher
-* Use Angular v1 to manage routing and dynamically build the coresponding views
+* Use Angular v1 to manage routing and dynamically build the coresponding views using templates and ng-repeat

 ## Helper Functions (reusable in other projects)
 * canvasSize(sel) - used take in a DOM element and return it's current width/height.
 This can be used for setting the width\height of the SVG's and when creating and redrawing (responsive) the D3 visuals.